YoonjinXD/T-FOLEY/README.md

 To perform inference using our model, follow these steps:

-1. Download the pre-trained model weights and configurations from the following link: [prertrained.zip](TBD).
+1. Download the pre-trained model weights and configurations from the following link: [prertrained.zip](https://zenodo.org/records/10826692).

-2. Place the downloaded model weights and config file in the `./pretrained` directory.
+2. Unzip and place the downloaded model weights and config json file in the `./pretrained` directory.
+    ```
+    unzip pretrained.zip
+    ```

 3. Run the inference script by executing the following command:
     ```bash